bobopinna/moodle-enrol_autoenrol/README.md

 **_Note:_** When you set to enrol users on site login, the users will be enrolled at first login but they see the new course in their dashboard from the second login.
-This can be fixed because moodle loads the users courses and then calls the enrol hook.
+This can't be fixed because moodle loads the users courses and then calls the enrol hook.

 ## Changelog
 * v2.1